 They might use devices to get a closer look at your throat.

 If the doctor thinks you may have cancer, they’ll order tests and procedures depending on what kind they suspect.
-Common ones include:
+Here are some common ones:

 A biopsy collects a tissue sample that gets examined under a microscope to look for cancer cells.
 It’s the only way to know for sure if a tumor is cancer and what kind it is.
 The procedure may be done with surgery, fine needles, or an endoscope – a flexible tube with a camera that’s lowered into the throat through your nose or mouth.
 A tool on the end will take the biopsy.